How Not to Live Your Life: Christmas Special: It's a Don-derful Life

 On 27 May 2011 it was revealed by BBC Three's Controller Zai Bennett that the show would return for a Christmas Special, however he also revealed that this would be the last as the show had been axed.
 The Christmas Special was aired on BBC Three at 9pm on 22 December 2011.

 Several months after Series 3, there have been some changes in Don's life.
 The art gallery has closed and he is working in a shoe shop while Jason is managing an upmarket supermarket.
 Still coping with his romantic feelings for Samantha, Don receives a letter from his solicitors informing him that he may sell the house if he so wishes.
 He decides to sell it to a property developer for a large sum of money who plans to demolish it.
 As Mrs Treacher is becoming increasingly difficult to look after, Don and Eddie decide to put her in a nursing home, a decision that is made unavoidable by Don selling the house.
 After a lot of awkward situations, and Samantha believing that Don and Abby are a couple after Abby returns to the house, Don finally tells Samantha how he feels and the two become an item.
 Also, Don decides against selling the house and things return to normal.
 A "5 Things That Happened Next" segment reveals the futures of the main characters.
 Don and Samantha married on New Year's Day 2012 and eventually had nine children, all of them male.
 Eddie fled the country after the Police discovered he was a serial killer who grooms men for three years before killing them with kitchen utensils.
 Mrs Treacher became a popular session drummer under the name "D-Tree".
 Don published his memoirs entitled How Not To Live Your Life.
 They were later made into a BBC1 sitcom starring James Corden.

 Cancellation

-Dan Clark has been heard saying to fans after his recent live shows that they are unsure as to whether there will be a fourth series.

 On 27 May 2011 it was revealed by BBC Three's Controller Zai Bennett, that the show had been cancelled along with fellow BBC Three Comedies Coming of Age and Lunch Monkeys.
 He explained that "They were good to the channel, but have had their time,".
 According to that statement the Christmas Special of How Not to Live Your Life was the final episode.